nembery/panos-ansible-deploy-vmware/README.md

-# PAN-OS Deployment using Ansible and Bootstrapper
+# PAN-OS VM-Series Bootstrapping and Deployment into VMWare using Ansible

 This is an example playbook that demonstrates how to use the PAN-OS bootstrapper utility along with Ansible to deploy a VM Series Firewall in a VMWare environment.